cards

 Grant funds may not be used to purchase cat food.
 CBF is concerned that providing similar grants for cat food would invite participants that feed feral cats.
 This is a major problem in many areas, as it brings more feral cats into that locality and potentially raises serious local conflicts.
 CBF seeks to avoid this sensitive issue and instead can refer inquiries to a separate CBF sponsored grant program that helps solve the feral cat problem facing many communities.[6]

-The Jazzy’s Place grant initiative was established in 2013 to provide grants so that families no longer have to take food off the table or be forced to choose between feeding themselves or their pet dogs.
+The Jazzy’s Place grant initiative was established in 2013 to provide grants so that families no longer have to take food off the table or be forced to choose between feeding themselves or their beloved pet dogs.

-This grant program is entirely subsidized by founders David Reid and Maria Bensley Caplan, providing free dog food to help households in need alleviate the financial burden of feeding their pet dog and themselves.
+This grant program is entirely subsidized by founders David Reid and Maria Bensley Caplan, providing free dog food to help households in need alleviate the burden of feeding their pet dog and themselves.

 By giving dog food grants to those in need, Jazzy’s Place provides an immediate solution to people facing this dilemma.
 This way their beloved pet dog can remain at home rather than being abandoned or placed in an animal shelter.